Matt Wootton reports on the inventive and creative grass-roots campaigning for the Alternative Vote, that is taking off on the internet.

 London-based singer-songwriter MJ Hibbett has written an upbeat cheeky song “I’m Saying Yes” (with the lyric “and I don’t care if that pleases Nick Clegg”).
 In Hibbett’s video Nick Clegg does a dance in fish-net tights, a wig and a mini-skirt.
 And TV historian and BBC One Show presenter Dan Snow is a favourite too, with his own video showing how AV is something we all do in our everyday lives.
 You can access our collected Favourites here.

 Fate dictated that there would be only one official Yes campaign.
 That’s what the Electoral Commission asked for, and that’s what we’ve got.
 But there are more people than just the team at Yes to Fairer Votes with a stake in the referendum.
 There are thousands, if not millions of people in Britain who also care about the outcome.
 And the fact that there has been this swell of, dare I say capable and credible grass-roots output can only vouch for the sincerity, passion and commitment of pro-AV campaigners around the country, whether they are affiliated with the official Yes campaign or not.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.